IBM-Cloud/dashdb-nodejs-helloworld/README.md

-# dashDB NodeJS HelloWorld Sample
+# Db2 Warehouse on Cloud -  Node.js Hello World Sample

-dashdb-nodejs-helloworld is a simple implementation of an app running on Node.js runtime demonstrating how to connect Node.js applications to dashDB service on Bluemix.
+The code in this repository provides a simple implementation of an app running on Node.js runtime demonstrating how to connect Node.js applications to the IBM Db2 Warehouse on Cloud service.

-You can bind a dashDB service instance to an app running on Node.js runtime in Bluemix and then work with the data in the dashDB database.
-The Bluemix Node.js runtime will automatically lay down native driver dependencies when you have a dashDB Service instance bound to your app.
+You can bind a IBM Db2 Warehouse on Cloud service instance to an app running on Node.js runtime in the IBM Cloud (Bluemix) and then work with the data in the Db2 database (relational SQL database).
+The Bluemix Node.js runtime will automatically lay down native driver dependencies when you have a Db2 Service instance bound to your app.
 The sample illustrated here uses express and jade node modules.

 For issues that you encounter with this service, go to [**Get help**](https://developer.ibm.com/bluemix/) in the Bluemix developer community.